 Home-game schedules and other print materials are available in Braille or large print upon request through Disabled Services.

 Assistive listening devices are available at no charge at the Guest Relations Booths.
 A valid credit card or acceptable form of picture identification (e.g., valid driver's license or nondriver government-issued photo ID card) is required as a deposit.
 Guests have a choice of an ear speaker, stereo headset or neckloop.

 All ATMs at Yankee Stadium are marked with Braille.
-ATMs are at the following locations:
+For Guests' convenience, ATMs are at the following locations:

 There are two dedicated open-caption video boards for Guests who are deaf or have hearing loss: one in left field, just below Section 233B, and one in right field, just below Section 206.
 Captioning is also provided on the right-center field video board, on the high-definition video board in the Great Hall, on high-definition televisions throughout Yankee Stadium and on the video board in the New York Yankees Museum presented by Bank of America.